syncfusion-content/flutter-docs/Flutter/xlsio/overview.md

 # Overview of Syncfusion Flutter XlsIO

-The Syncfusion Flutter XlsIO is a library written natively in Dart for creating the Excel documents from scratch.The library can be used in Flutter Mobile and Web platforms without the dependency of Microsoft Office COM libraries & Microsoft Office.
+The Syncfusion Flutter XlsIO is a library written natively in Dart for creating the Excel documents from scratch.
+The library can be used in Flutter Mobile and web platforms without the dependency of Microsoft Office COM libraries & Microsoft Office.

 ## Key features of Syncfusion Flutter XlsIO